Estoy empezando ahora¶

 </dependencies>

-Después de la instalación, simplemente importa la dependencia e instancia el SDK de Maestro:
+Después de la instalación, simplemente importa la dependencia e instancia el Maestro SDK:

 # Importing the Maestro SDK dependency